 Oct 03, 2018

-On Tuesday, October 9, 2018, at 11 AM, EDT, Deciphera Pharmaceuticals hosted a webinar for the Systemic Mastocytosis (SM) community about Living with Systemic Mastocytosis, and Deciphera Pharmaceuticals’ ongoing clinical trial of DCC-2618, an investigational drug being testing in people with smoldering and advanced forms of Systemic Mastocytosis.
+VIDEO NOW AVAILABLE ONLINE!
+On Tuesday, October 9, 2018, Deciphera Pharmaceuticals hosted a webinar for the Systemic Mastocytosis (SM) community about Living with Systemic Mastocytosis, and Deciphera Pharmaceuticals’ ongoing clinical trial of DCC-2618, an investigational drug being testing in people with smoldering and advanced forms of Systemic Mastocytosis.

-Oliver Rosen, MD, Chief Medical Officer at Deciphera Pharmaceuticals, and Kathy Gram, RN, Head of Patient Advocacy, presented an overview of Deciphera Pharmaceuticals and information about living with SM, as well as previously published data on DCC-2618 and some information about the ongoing clinical trial.
+Oliver Rosen, MD, former Chief Medical Officer at Deciphera Pharmaceuticals, and Kathy Gram, RN, Head of Patient Advocacy, presented an overview of Deciphera Pharmaceuticals and information about living with SM, as well as previously published data on DCC-2618 and some information about the ongoing clinical trial.